wipup/ides/README.md

 ## 2. How to setup

-### 1. Compile the source code using Maven command
+### 2.1.
+Compile the source code using Maven command

 ```
 mvn package
 ```

-### 2. If the compilation fails, it is because it cannot download Oracle driver jar files.
+### 2.2.
+If the compilation fails, it is because it cannot download Oracle driver jar files.

 There are two ways to fix this.
 The first one is find the jar file and add the it to the Maven local repository manually.
 The second one is following the instruction of [how to download the file from Oracle Maven repository](https://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9016)
 This method will need to create a setting file.
 The example of setting file is [here](sample-maven-settings.xml).

+### 2.3.
+Setup database

+Please read the file [database.sql.MD](database.sql.MD)

-### 3. Prepare IDES initial configuration file and datasource file
+### 2.4.
+Prepare IDES initial configuration file and datasource file

 #### The example of the required property files
   - database configuration property file [sample-db-config.properties](sample-db-config.properties)